Petlja/PetljaDoc/petljadoc/project-templates/runestone/_sources/index.rst

     Which colors might be found in a rainbow? (choose all that are correct)

-These are just two of the many interactive components for writing online course materials.
-You can see examples of all of them `On our Example Page <http://interactivepython.org/runestone/static/overview/overview.html>`_

 Now feel free to modify this file to start creating your own interactive page.